 Mayer Brown is helping companies and organizations worldwide understand, and respond to, the rapidly evolving legal and business implications of the United Kingdom’s decision to leave the European Union.

-On December 24, 2020, a UK-EU Trade and Cooperation Agreement (TCA) was announced and applies on a provisional basis from January 1, 2021, until the European Parliament can give its consent.
+The UK-EU Trade and Cooperation Agreement (TCA) was announced on December 24, 2020 and applied on a provisional basis from January 1, 2021.
+It was ratified by the European Parliament on April 28, 2021.

 The Trade and Cooperation Agreement

 Setting out the terms of the United Kingdom's future relationship with the European Union, the “eleventh hour” TCA has the status of a binding international treaty.
-As it is categorized as an “EU only” agreement, full ratification in the national parliaments of the EU-27 will not be required.
+As it is categorized as an “EU only” agreement, full ratification in the national parliaments of the EU-27 was not required.

 The TCA paves the way for significant legal and constitutional change in the United Kingdom.
 It focuses on trade in goods, criminal judicial cooperation and governance, and contains a number of “level playing field” commitments, as well as specific provisions governing a wide range of areas of economic activity.
 Crucially, it means there will be no tariffs or quotas on trade in goods between the United Kingdom and the European Union, provided rules of origin are met, although there will still be non-tariff barriers.
 The TCA will also serve as a foundation for further bilateral agreements and arrangements; it is accompanied by a set of joint declarations relating to areas which have yet to be decided upon, such as financial services regulatory cooperation and the adoption of permanent data adequacy decisions.